-- Boundary-layer winds are difficult to determine in complex terrain and this creates difficulties in determining the low-level vertical wind shear on the hodograph. - Conceptual model features do appear from time-to-time and can be captured by the 88D, though complicated variations are likely to be common.
-Being familiar with these conceptual models can help to focus the meteorologist's attention on the more important storms and can help him/her to understand the structure and evolution of the storms occurring in the "real world". - Terrain features could have easily influenced the initiation and evolution of the splitting storm along with other mesoscale forcing not resolvable on current operational models.
-Thus, it cannot be said for certain that the evolution of this system was completely due to dynamics featured in the three-dimensional models. - 0-3 Km storm-relative helicity was difficult to assess due to the questionable low-level shear profile in the vicinity of the thunderstorms.
-It seems more appropriate to concentrate on sfc-6 Km shear and the shape of the hodograph in complex terrain.
+- Boundary-layer winds are difficult to determine in complex terrain and this creates difficulties in determining the low-level vertical wind shear on the hodograph. - Conceptual model features do appear in the West and can be captured by the WSR-88D, though complicated variations are likely to be common.
+Being familiar with these conceptual models can help to focus the meteorologist's attention on the more important storms and can help him/her to understand the structure and evolution of the radar-observed storms. - Terrain features could have easily influenced the initiation and evolution of the splitting storm along with other mesoscale forcing not resolvable on current operational models.
+Thus, it cannot be said for certain that the evolution of this splitting storm can be completely explained by the mechanisms suggested in the three-dimensional model simulations. - 0-3 km SR-helicity was difficult to assess due to the uncertain low-level shear profile in the vicinity of the storms.
+It seems more appropriate to concentrate on sfc-6 km shear and the shape of the hodograph in complex terrain.